datlife/jetson-car/README.md

 2. Grinch Kernel 21.4
 3. ROS Indingo for ARM
 4. Keras using TensorFlow as backend
+5. TensorFlow 0.8 (this is the latest version Jetson TK1 could support now)

 ### Installation Guide: (To be Updated)